 The sights and sounds of Rural Appalachia fill the air at Mabry Mill during summer and fall.
 Ed Mabry built the mill where he and his wife Lizzy ground corn, sawed lumber, and did blacksmithing for three decades.
-Grinding at the mill, cultural demonstrations, and a decades-long tradition of Sunday afternoon music and dancing continue to draw visitors today.
+The old mill, cultural demonstrations, and a decades-long tradition of Sunday afternoon music and dancing continue to draw visitors today.
 Take a break from driving with a short walk by the mill or some country fare at the restaurant.

 At a Glance:

 Points of Interest:Mabry Mill: One of the most picturesque places on the Parkway.
 Mabry’s original sawmill and blacksmith shop still stand as well.
 The mill is open seasonally; check the opening schedule for specific dates.